Patio Roof Ideas That Actually Work in the Okanagan

 - You’re covering a secondary space like a side entrance or hot tub pad

 The tradeoff?
-Rain on a non-insulated aluminum roof is louder than on insulated panels.
-And on hot days, you won’t get the same cooling effect overhead.
-But for plenty of homeowners, that tradeoff is worth the savings.
-Non-insulated panels still carry our 30-year warranty and use the same 6061-T6 aluminum.
+Rain on a single-skin roof is a bit louder than on the thicker solid panels, and you won’t get quite as much shade overhead.
+But for plenty of homeowners, that’s an easy trade.
+Single-skin panels still carry our 30-year warranty and use the same tough architectural aluminum.

 |---|---|---|